Skip to content

 Key Takeaways

-Criminal defense attorneys can make sure that the court is aware of mental illness defenses, including the insanity defense, that might excuse a defendant’s otherwise criminal conduct.
-And other, additional mental health issues come up in criminal cases, including Rule 20.
+Criminal defense attorneys can assert mental illness defenses including the insanity defense, that may excuse otherwise criminal conduct.
+And other mental health issues come up in criminal cases including Rule 20.
 Let’s explore them.

 What is “Rule 20” in Minnesota?
 Mental Illness can be a defense in Minnesota criminal cases in at least two ways.
 The M’Naghten insanity defense is the first: